Kathy Lueders

-Personal life
+Early life

-Kathy grew up in Japan.
-Her family was living in Tokyo when the Apollo 11 moon landing occurred.
+Lueders grew up in Japan.
+Her family was living in Tokyo when the 1969 Apollo 11 Moon landing occurred.
 She remembers her dad waking the whole family up for the event.
 She read Isaac Asimov while growing up.

-In her undergraduate degree, Lueders studied business, as she had had aspirations to work on Wall Street.
+In her undergraduate degree Lueders studied business, as she originally had aspirations to work on Wall Street.
 During her senior year, however, she wanted to switch to engineering after seeing her roommate study it.
 She became "interested in engineering because it gave me the tools to solve problems and work on something bigger."
-After getting married and having two children, she returned to college to study engineering.
-She is also raising children born after she completed her masters degree.
-Her daughter was in tears the day she learned that Oppy, the Opportunity (rover), "died" on Mars.

-Education

 Lueders earned her bachelor's degree of Business Administration in finance from the University of New Mexico in 1986.
 She also has a Bachelor of Science (1993) and Master of Science (1999) in industrial engineering from New Mexico State University.